A cosmopolitan band threatens the peace of mankind

 The British East India Company, formed in 1600, at once sought permission from the Crown of England to export silver to India.
 The policy of England had always been opposed to the melting or exportation of any portion of its Measure of Value.
 Penal statutes, prohibiting such melting or exportation, had been enacted in 9 Edward II, c 1; 2 Hen.
 IV., c.
 5; 5 Rich.
 II.; 17 Rich.
 II.; 2 Hen.
 VI., c.
 6; 17 Edward IV; 4 Hen.
 VII., c.
 23; and 19 Hen.
 VII., c.
 5.

-Similar decrees were enacted by Henry II. and Henry V. Such prohibition was still in force.
+Henry II and Henry V enacted similar decrees.
+Such prohibition was still in force.
 It embraced not only the coins of the realm but also those foreign coins, such as Spanish reals, to wich the English laws had accorded currency, or legal-tender function, in England at fixed prices in English money.
 In accordance with this policy, Queen Elizabeth refused the request of the East India Company, although it apparently related only to the Spanish coins then circulating in England.

 However, permission was given them to import new silver from foreign parts, which silver might then be struck into coins at the Mint for their special use (after due payment of seigniorage), with further permission to annually export a limited sum of the coins thus struck.
 The pieces fabricated under this ordnance are known as “portcullis” coins, from the figure stamped upon them.